 Imam Fazliddin Parpiyev fled Uzbekistan "for my safety" after appealing to President Mirziyoyev "as Muslims .. cannot have full freedom of religion and belief".
-Muslims are blacklisted for memorising the Koran for a state-run competition, and imams are rotated to stop them influencing congregations.
+Muslims are placed on watch lists for memorising the Koran for a state-run competition, and imams are rotated to stop them influencing congregations.

 30 January 2019

 Police searched a woman's flat in Bukhara to seize a New Testament Shukhrat Safarov had given her.
 A court fined Safarov and ordered the book destroyed.
 The government's Religious Affairs Committee claimed that using the New Testament for "missionary purposes" is illegal.

 29 January 2019